Policy on Reporting Employee Misconduct (Whistleblowing Policy)

 Report of Misconduct.
 An Employee who becomes aware of Misconduct should report the Misconduct as soon as possible, but in any case no later than one (1) year after becoming aware of the claimed Misconduct.

 Employees should report Misconduct to their immediate supervisor or other appropriate administrator.
-However, in the interest of confidentiality, or where there is a potential conflict of interest, or if the Employee is more comfortable in doing so, the Employee may instead bring information regarding claimed Misconduct to the attention of the Director of Human Resources or the Vice President for Legal Affairs and General Counsel.
-Any University Employee who receives a report of Misconduct shall advise the Vice President for Legal Affairs and General Counsel of the complaint of Misconduct and the resolution, if any, of the complaint.
+However, in the interest of confidentiality, or where there is a potential conflict of interest, or if the Employee is more comfortable in doing so, the Employee may instead bring information regarding claimed Misconduct to the attention of the Chief Human Resources Officer or the Senior President for Legal Affairs and General Counsel.
+Any University Employee who receives a report of Misconduct shall advise the Senior Vice President for Legal Affairs and General Counsel of the complaint of Misconduct and the resolution, if any, of the complaint.
 General Counsel shall maintain a record of all such complaints.

 Investigation of Misconduct.
 An Employee should provide as much detail as is available when reporting Misconduct.
 A report should be made in writing, acknowledged by the Employee making the complaint.